 - Donations to the Museum of Philippine Costumes

-- Donations to the Intramuros Administration for the purpose of restoring and administering the development of Intramuros
+- Donations to the Intramuros Administration to restore and administer the development of Intramuros

-- Other donation exemption stated on the Tax Code Section 34 and PD No. 762
+- Other donation exemptions stated in the Tax Code Section 34 and PD No. 762

-- Gifts made on account of marriage by resident of the Philippines parents to each of their legitimate, recognized natural or adopted children to the extent of the first P10,000
+- Gifts made on account of marriage by a resident of the Philippines parents to each of their legitimate, recognized natural, or adopted children to the extent of the first P10,000

 - Gifts made to or for the use of the national government or any entity created by any of its not-for-profit agencies or to any of its political subdivision

-- Gifts in favor of educational or charitable, religious, cultural or social welfare corporation, accredited non-government organization, trust or philanthropic or research organizations or institutions
+- Gifts in favor of educational or charitable, religious, cultural or social welfare corporations, accredited non-government organizations, trust or philanthropic or research organizations or institutions